vipinfh/HomeAssignment3/README.md

 For running the code.

-first download and save the file with CarManagement extension .java
+first download and save the file with Main.java

-Compile using javac CarManagement.java
+Compile using javac Main.java

-run using java CarManagement
+run using java Main